alexfang324/microservice-ticketing-site/README.txt

 About this app:
 This is a ticket selling e-commerce site that adopts a microservice architecture with asynchronized communication.
 For simplicity, the app uses the same jwt secret to generate all jwt token and the secret is created as a kubernetes secret.
 The payment is handled by Stripe API.
-User must add a "jwt-secret" and "stripe-secret" to the kubernetes secrets prior to starting the app
+User must add a "jwt-secret" and "stripe-secret" to the kubernetes secrets prior to starting the app.
+The microservices use a npm library "common" that I published to npm registry.
+A copy is also included in this repo so the user can examine its content easily.

 App Highlight:
     Structure: